guidobouman/thesis/Documents/Thesis/Thesis.markdown

 To allow us to create a new future vision in which we answer that question, we need a solid understanding of the current communication chain.

 ## Communication chain overview
 The following is our take on the overview of the communication chain between a user and a resource.

 ![Communication chain overview](communication%20chain%20overview-03.png)

-For each step and connection in the chain technologies are being used.

-### Enduser
+### End user
 This is you, the internet user while browsing the web.
 Using your hands to control a mouse or other input device.
 Navigating through pages on the screen which your eyes in turn read.

 ### Interface
 The interface is the gate or a proxy between the end-user and the data.
 The processing layer prepares the data, and the interface tries to present this information as seamless as possible.
 It receives information from the processing (or storage, more on that later) layer which the user requested.
-Then tries to render the information as intended and pushes this to the screen.
-Ready for the user to be interpreted.
+Then tries to render the information as intended and presents this to the user, ready for the user to be interpreted.

 ### Server
-The server simple serves the resource, making it accessible (for the people allowed to see it)
+The server simple serves the resource, making it accessible (for the people allowed to see it).
+It processes the request from the interface and returns a usable form of the resource to the interface.

 ### Resource
-The resource is the thing the user is requesting .
-Whether it be data from database or self provided data processed by a special algorithm.
+The resource is the data the user is requesting .
+Whether it be data from a database or self provided data processed by a special algorithm.

 ## Optimisations
 Now that we know about the current communication chain, what do we think could be improved, and why?

 ### Semantics, Optimising data itself
-The internet is not easily readable by machines.
+> **semantics |sɪˈmantɪks| plural noun**
+The branch of linguistics and logic concerned with meaning.
+The two main areas are logical semantics, concerned with matters such as sense and reference and presupposition and implication, and lexical semantics, concerned with the analysis of word meanings and relations between them.

 The web unfortunately is not readable like a database with structured data.
 This is because of the loose structure in HTML.
 HTML was intended to be easy to use, flexible.
 But because it's so flexible, you can omit a lot of descriptional information about your data.
 For easy machine readability, computers need context and a specified set of rules.
 If a human reads an article on the internet, he could quickly distinguish the topic, writer and other data from the text.
 On top of that, based on the websites the user was browsing before, and the context of the current one, a lot of extra information could be extracted.
 Computers don't work this way.
 By default they're not flexible at all.
 Based on the rules mentioned before, they will try to interpret the data and it's structure, and grab everything they understand.
 When there's no ruleset, the computer does not understand the information.

 #### The Semantic Web
-The Semantic Web, a W3C movement lead by the Tim Berners Lee aims to make unstructured data into a 'web of data'. semantics, needed to have machine readability.
-By adding tags to indicate what type the content is.
+The Semantic Web, a W3C movement lead by the Tim Berners Lee aims to make unstructured data into a 'web of data'.

 > Semantic HTML refers to the traditional HTML practice of markup following intention, rather than specifying layout details directly.
 For example, the use of "em" denoting "emphasis" rather than "i", which specifies italics.

 One of the proposals of the Semantic Web movement is RDF (Resource Description Framework).
 It's is one of the attempts of W3C to bring query-able and machine readable metadata to the web, a specification for  xml.
 It is designed to be the  Lingua franca (a language bridging between two other languages) "to allow data to be processed outside the particular environment in which it was created, in a fashion that can work at Internet scale" and "Interworking among applications: combining data from several applications to arrive at new information."
 [Klyne, 2004][#Klyne:2004] SPARQL is the accompanying query language for RDF, which allows the user to easily search through RDF data.

 #### Metacrap
-Unfortunately there are not many Real World examples of the usage RDF and Cory Doctorow has 7 arguments for this in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
+Unfortunately there are not many Real World examples of the usage RDF and [Cory Doctorow](http://craphound.com/) has 7 arguments for this in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
 He states that it’s practically not possible because of the lack of discipline from the users side.
 In short: describing data is freely interpretable, prone to errors, subjective and requires a lot of work from the user side.

-> 1. People lie
-2. People are lazy
-3. People are stupid
-4. Mission Impossible: know thyself
-5. Schemas are not neutral
-6. Metrics influence results
-7. There's more than one way to describe something

-### Frontend as server
-//TODO needs more abstraction...
+We can’t expect people to organise their data semantically.
+There’s a big difference between ordered data for computers to calculations over and unordered data for humans.
+The easiest way would be by not having to add an extra translation layer.
+Keep data from humans for humans and data from computers for computers.
+Unfortunately this is not yet the case.
+We still need to pipe data from humans through computers.

+### Interface taking over processing
-Over the last years web browsers and computers started getting a lot faster.
-Browsers got direct access to hardware, letting the graphic chips in computers compute the heavy lifting where appropriate.
-This means that the browser is slowly getting more and more capable of running heavy application logic without the need of a back-end building HTML pages and processing data.
-All of the rendering and processing can nowadays easily be done in a modern-day web browser.
+Over the last years interfaces started getting a lot more powerful.
+This means that the interface is slowly getting more and more capable of running heavy calculations without the need of a processing layer parsing and formatting data.
+All of the processing and formatting can nowadays easily be done in a modern-day interface.

-Back-ends could literally be rendered useless.
-With a database that serves it's data over http, and a front-end which contains all of the application logic.
-There would be no need for a back-end.
-Periodic tasks and very heavy calculations which could compromise the user experience should still be done on workers.
-But they could run on much smaller machines independent from a back-end.
-In a way they could just behave as end-users, but with more privileges.
+The processing step in the communication chain could literally be rendered useless.
+With a resource which is directly accessible from the interface, and an interface which contains all  the processing, there would be no need for the processing step.
+Periodic tasks and very heavy calculations on large datasets can be delegated to dedicated processing platforms where needed.

-Lets take the recent refresh of Soundclound as an example.
-They switched from the current convention to the emerging SPA (Single Page Application) approach.

-### API enabled databases
-CouchDB is a database with a server included.
-It allows the interface to read data directly from the database. //TODO needs a rewrite
+This allows us to strip one of the steps in the communication chain, and thus move towards a better optimised communication chain.
+There is one issue though, we need an internet faced resource to make this happen.

+### Internet faced resource
+Typical resources as we know it (databases for example) are not accessible to the interface.
+And even when they are, are not designed to be accessed directly by a large public of users through the interface.
+Resources which are designed to handle a direct connection from the interface can help in rendering the processing step useless.

+The problem is that, these resources have to be able to take care of different users and their privileges.
+When a resource is exposed to the public, you want to make sure that your personal data actually is personal and can not be viewed or even altered by someone else.
+This increases the responsibilities for the resource layer.
+Managing authentication, and who has access to what data is currently one of the responsibilities of the processing layer.

-CouchDB is a new database which doesn't need a backend.
-It exposes it's data directly over http through the use of a restful API.
-Which means that you don't need a server to request the data from the database and serve it to the end user.
-The database can take care of that by itself.
+During our research we’ve tested a resource called CouchDB.
+Essentially it’s a resource which exposes it’s data to the internet.
+It allows the interface to read data directly from the resource.
+Which means that you don't need a processing layer to request the data from the database, process it and serve it to the interface.
+The database can take care of the serving of information by itself.
+And the interface can do it’s own processing on the incoming data.

-By exposing your data directly through HTTP you also allow people with malicious intentions to access that same data without going through the back-end layer.
-Data security and the shielding of specific user data is something that the database is also part of it's responsibilities.
-Here a possible issue arrises.
-You integrate your data storage and data security into one package.
-When an exploit becomes available for that package, not only your security but at the same time also your data will be vulnerable.

-// Why is this not the long term solution, according to our experiment?
-// Because this is not a solution for the communication chain, its only for developers.
+A setup which, combined with the previous step of the interface taking over the processing layer, truly renders the current processing layer useless.

 ### Alternative input
-Keyboards and computer mouses have been a long standing standard. but new input methods are arising.
+Keyboards and computer mouses have been a standard for a long time, but new more intuitive input methods are arising.
 The reason for this is that the current input methods aren't as natural as our everyday interactions with objects.
 The level of control in real life is so much more granular.
 A lot of improvements can still be made in the field of input methods.
-[Victor, 2011][#Victor:2011]
+[Victor, 2011][#Victor:2011] Allowing the end user to have a more efficient connection with the interface.

 #### Gesture based input
 Gesture based control seems to be a trend.
 Touch screens and the Apple touchpad allow for touch based gestures.
 Where devices like Kinect, Leap and Myo take a different approach.
 They track your movements and allow you to freely interact with an electronic device.
 Usually freeing you from your desk or at least replacing (partial) functionality of the mouse.
 [Natural gestures might be less error prone than manually inputting through a mouse click]